MaastrichtU-IDS/dsri-documentation/docs/cwl-calrissian.md

 ## Start pod

-From your computer using the `oc` client.
-Define the CWL command arguments to run in [run-cwl-calrissian.yaml](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/run-cwl-calrissian.yaml).
+Start the CWL execution from your computer using the `oc` client.
+Define the CWL command arguments to run in [run-cwl-calrissian.yaml](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/run-cwl-calrissian.yaml) (be careful to properly define the paths to the CWL files in the pod storage).

 ```shell
 oc create -f d2s-cwl-workflows/support/run-cwl-calrissian.yaml
 ```

 > Browse running pods [here](https://app.dsri.unimaas.nl:8443/console/project/test-vincent/browse/pods).

+> You will need to delete the pod if you want to re-create it.

 ## Delete created pod